The Patriarchal Political Order

 Order the book: Cambridge University Press, Amazon

-Awards: Winner of the Victoria Schuck Award for the best book on women and politics Runner Up for the Luebbert Book Award for the best book in the field of comparative politics
+Awards: Winner of the Luebbert Book Award for the best book in the field of comparative politics (2025; Runner-up 2024) Winner of the Victoria Schuck Award for the best book on women and politics (2024) Winner of the Political Networks Section’s Best Book Award for the best book published on political networks (2025)

 Media Coverage: Folha de S. Paulo, Rocking our Priors Podcast, Grand Tamasha Podcast